-The exhibition reveals that today many historic New Towns are undergoing major social problems.
+The exhibition revealed that today many historic New Towns are undergoing major social problems.
 They have become ghettos, while resources are disappearing from them.

 The stories of the seven New Towns have been designed allegorically in the form of wooden triptychs, resembling ancient altarpieces, and inspired by Venetian painting.

-The Banality of Good is the creation of Dutch Crimson Architectural Historians in cooperation with The International New Town Institute.
+The Banality of Good was the creation of Dutch Crimson Architectural Historians in cooperation with The International New Town Institute.